isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

    :scale: 30
    :align: center

-You will then redirected to an NIH login page to be authenticated by NIH:
+You will then be redirected to an NIH login page, in order to be authenticated by NIH:

 .. image:: ../webapp/iTrust.png
    :scale: 30